-May our great banner, ever victorious, Wave o'er a Nation just, generous and true; Spotless preserve it, its reign shall be glorious, Unstained its escutcheon by Slavery's dark has; Then firm forever we shall ne'er sever, With our hearts throbbing se prond and free, Liberty we bless thee, none shall suppress thee, accomplished; the children, the young people, and all the leaders keeping time to music in their journey through the aisles, around the hall, and in their counter-marching to mass in the open space between the andience and the stage-the little ones nearest to, and the young folks farthest from, the audience-all facing the people, and repeating a Silver-Chain Recitation in the Manual, entitled, Thanksymmy.
+Muy our great banner, ever victorious, Wave o'er a Nation just, generous and true; Spotless preserve it, its reign shall be glorious, Unstained its escutcheon by Slavery's dark has: Then firm forever we shall ne'er sever,

+With our hearts throbbing se prond and free, Liberty we bless thee, none shall suppress thee, But as a Nation united we'll ba.

+The ever beautiful "Banner Manch" was next accomplished; the children, the young people, and all the leaders keeping time to music in their journey through the aisles, around the hall, and in their counter-marching to mass in the open space between the andience and the stage-the little ones nearest to, and the young faiks farthest from, the audience-all facing the people, and repeating a Silver-Chain Recitation in the Manual, entitled, Thanksyining.
 In this exercise the Lyceum children indicate considerable progress.